 - The new commons will include a café, restrooms, baptistry and changing rooms, multiple seating areas, and storage space.

 - Administrative Suite (Approx. 4000 SF)

 - The new admin should connect to the new commons and will include a pastor’s suite with an office, study and half bath, eight offices, a reception area, a 12-seat conference room, a workroom, a breakroom, a men’s and women’s toilet and serving room.

 - Create a secure children’s check-in going from the commons into the children’s area

-September 1 kicked off the first virtual collaborative Zoom meeting with the class of 27 students, two professors and a design course intern.
+September 1 kicked off the first virtual collaborative Zoom meeting with a class of 27 students, two professors, and a design course intern.
 This class discussion introduced the collaborative goals for the semester and allotted time for a Q&A. This meeting also introduced the “7-Minute Rule” of making an impression with a design.

 “I love working with students,” said Liz Morgan, IIDA.
 “Those of you who have met me before definitely know that.
 I’m involved in every way possible with the student community.
 I’m excited to get to be a part of this and walk alongside the students in this project.”

 On September 10, the senior-level collaboration studio from TTU’s Department of Design presented their research on seven keys topics that are relevant to church design: